 - The National Map concept is to provide high-quality geographic information for all citizens.

 The Bureau of Land Management (BLM), an agency within the U.S. Department of the Interior, administers 262 million surface acres of America's public lands, located primarily in 12 Western States.
 The BLM sustains the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.
-To find BLM maps held by the Cornette Library, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Department.
+To find BLM maps held by the Cornette Library, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Unit.
 These maps are shelved by SuDoc order and are in the east side map cases.

 Soil surveys furnish soil maps and interpretations needed in giving technical assistance to farmers and ranchers; in guiding decisions about soil selection, use, and management; and in planning research and disseminating the results of research.
 The surveys also are used in educational programs about soil use and conservation.
 Cornette Library collects soil surveys from Texas, New Mexico, Colorado, Oklahoma, and Kansas.
-To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Department.
-These maps are shelved by SuDoc order and are located on the U.S. Shelves area of the Documents Department.
+To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Unit.
+These maps are shelved by SuDoc order and are located on the U.S. Shelves area of the Documents Unit.
 Surveys are now also available online at the NCSS Web Soil Survey site.

 - NCSS Web Soil Survey

 - How to Use a Soil Survey